 - Check the adapter cable for any loose connections.
-In most of the cases, the joint between power-cable and adapter is loose.
+In most cases, the joint between the power cable and the adapter is loose.

 - Inspect the battery locks.
 Sometimes the battery is not locked properly and may fail to charge properly.

-Shut down the laptop and unplug the battery cable from laptop.
+Shut down the laptop and unplug the battery cable from the laptop.
 Now remove the battery by sliding the lock to the opposite side.
-Now plug-in the charger to the laptop and check whether the laptop turns on.
+Now plug in the charger to the laptop and check whether the laptop turns on.
 If the laptop switches on and is working fine that means the charger is OK.
-Proceed to next step to identify other causes of battery not charging.
+Proceed to the next step to identify other causes of the battery not charging.

 This method needs you to update your battery drivers.
 But before you proceed further, I recommend that you create a restore point in case you mess up with the Windows settings.

-Now that you have created the restore point, navigate to This-PC or My-Computer on desktop and right click on it.
+Now that you have created the restore point, navigate to This-PC or My-Computer on the desktop and right-click on it.

 Click on Properties and navigate to Device Manager.
 Or alternatively, you can type devmgmt.msc in the run command window.

-Under the batteries, right click on both the components one by one to update the driver software.
+Under the batteries, right-click on both components one by one to update the driver software.

-Sometimes choosing a wrong option in the Power and Sleep settings may cause the battery charging fault in your laptop.
-There are many settings like minimum battery level to shut down the system, a lid-close configuration that lead to sleep or shut-down and much more.
-If any of these settings are wrongly configured, it can lead to power-malfunction.
+Sometimes choosing the wrong option in the Power and Sleep settings may cause the battery charging fault in your laptop.
+There are many settings like minimum battery level to shut down the system, a lid-close configuration that leads to sleep or shut-down, and much more.
+If any of these settings are wrongly configured, it can lead to power malfunction.
 To handle this, navigate to control panel>power options and restore default settings for the power plan you have chosen.

-Malware can also show false battery percentage.
-So, you can install an updated, effective and reliable anti-malware software.
+Malware can also show false battery percentages.
+So, you can install updated, effective, and reliable anti-malware software.
 Some of the best and free anti-malware software include Malwarebytes, Zemana anti-malware, and Hitman pro.
 Scan the system with your preferred malware protection software and re-check the battery charging.

 If none of the software methods works, you need to replace the battery.
 You must note the model number of the laptop if you want to buy an original charger.
 But you need to be very careful while buying a compatible battery.
 You must note the voltage rating and capacity of the original battery as well for the right battery purchase.